 Global Entry members who are flying on a participating airline may also qualify to use the Pre-Check lane at the ABC security checkpoint when they depart on a flight.
 Screening benefits include leaving on shoes, light outerwear and belts, as well as leaving laptops and 3-1-1 compliant liquids in carry-on bags.

-Meet international passengers on the baggage claim level opposite carousel 10.
+International passengers arrive on the baggage claim level opposite carousel 10.
 It typically takes 20 to 90 minutes to clear immigrations and customs depending on such things as a passenger’s place in line and if they are selected for secondary screening.
 Audio and visual paging services are available throughout the terminal if you need assistance connecting with your party.
 To use these services, pick up a white paging telephone and press "0."